Building the monstrous transforming puzzle heads of GNOG

 GNOG is a game about monster heads.

-Debuting on PC last month after intially launching on PlayStation 4 back in 2016, Gnog is about hiding puzzles and secret places within the cogs and devices lurking inside monstrous faces – about finding a narrative within the various mechanisms, creatures, and objects hidden with them.
+Debuting on PC last month after intially launching on PlayStation 4 back in 2017, GNOG is about hiding puzzles and secret places within the cogs and devices lurking inside monstrous faces – about finding a narrative within the various mechanisms, creatures, and objects hidden with them.

 “The main inspiration in the beginning was the Polly Pocket toys and Mighty Max,” says Sam Boucher, lead designer and artist for GNOG.
 “They had all sorts of little traps in them.
 There were hidden things and tiny bits and parts.
 It was fun discovering all the little details.”

-This kind of inspired discovery within these varied monster heads came from a great deal of iteration and experimentation, with Boucher creating hundreds of GNOGs as he and the team at KO-OP Mode sought to find the stories and actions contained within them, creating curiosity and means for exploration within seemingly-small spaces that would open up with so much detail as the player prodded at them.
+This kind of inspired discovery within these varied monster heads came from a great deal of iteration and experimentation, with Boucher creating hundreds of GNOGs as he and the team at KO_OP sought to find the stories and actions contained within them, creating curiosity and means for exploration within seemingly-small spaces that would open up with so much detail as the player prodded at them.

 Like the monster heads and the toys that inspired them, though, the journey to GNOG’s creation is also one of discovery, with the development team slowly working to find the game they wanted to create from these striking creature designs.